WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/iti/iti11.pli.md

 ---
-title: Mohapariññā sutta - Completely Understanding Delusion
+title: Mohapariññā sutta - Completely Comprehending Delusion
-description: One is incapable of ending suffering without directly knowing, not completely understanding delusion, without the mind not detaching from it and without abandoning it.
-One is capable of ending suffering by directly knowing, by fully understanding delusion, with the mind detaching from it, and by abandoning it.
+description: One is incapable of ending suffering without directly knowing, not completely comprehending delusion, without the mind not detaching from it and without abandoning it.
+One is capable of ending suffering by directly knowing, by fully comprehending delusion, with the mind detaching from it, and by abandoning it.
 fetter: ignorance, delusion
-tags: suffering, ignorance, delusion, understanding, detachment, abandoning, iti
+tags: suffering, ignorance, delusion, wisdom, detachment, abandoning, iti
 id: iti11
 ---